omdevteam/om/docs_src/documentation_advanced_topics.rst

 `C <https://en.wikipedia.org/wiki/C_(programming_language)>`_ programming languages.

-* All C++ code in OnDA should follow at most the C++98 ISO standard, and the code should be able to compile on a Linux RHEL6/CentOS6 platform using the development stack that comes with a standard installation of these systems.
+* All C++ code in OnDA should follow at most the C++98 ISO standard, and the code should be able to compile on a Linux RHEL7/CentOS7 platform using the development stack that comes with a standard installation of these systems.

+* Part of the C++11 standard can be used when writing extensions.
+However, it must be possible to compile the code using version 4.8 of the 'gcc' compiler (in order to create the Linux binary Python wheel).

-* All C++ code in OnDA should follow at most the C99 ISO standard, and should the same restrictions regarding being able to compile on a Linux RHEL6/CentOS6 platform.
+* All C code in OnDA should follow at most the C99 ISO standard, and should the same and the code should be able to compile on a Linux RHEL7/CentOS7 platform using the development stack that comes with a standard installation of these systems.

 * The `Cython <http://cython.org>`_ project should be used to interface C/C++ code with Python.